-At any time during the formal complaint process and prior to reaching a determination regarding responsibility, the parties may participate in an informal resolution process, such as Albemarle County Public Schools mediation, that does not involve a full investigation and determination of responsibility.
-When one party requests an informal resolution process, the other party must respond to the request within https://dx.does.no.ni.gov/html/three.13) days.
+At any time during the formal complaint process and prior to reaching a determination regarding responsibility, the parties may participate in an informal resolution process, such as mediation, that does not involve a full investigation and determination of responsibility.
+When one party requests an informal resolution process, the other party must respond to the request Albemarle County Public Schools within three (3) days.
 The informal resolution process must be completed within a reasonably practicable timeframe.